cmuparlay/pbbsbench/docs/fileFormats/geometry.md

 ### Triangles

-The triangles format starts with a sequence of coordinates and is followed by a sequence of triangles.
-Each coordinate is a 2d point as in the **points** format.
-Each triangle is a triple consisting of the indices of the coordinates of its three corners.
-The indices are zero based and refer to the position of the coordinate in the file.
-The number of coordinates and triangles is included in the file.
-In particular for 2d coordinates the format is as follows:
+The triangles format starts with a sequence of points and is followed by a sequence of triangles.
+Each point is either in 2d or 3d and stored as in the **points** format.
+Each triangle is a triple consisting of the indices of the points at its three corners.
+The indices are zero based and refer to the position of the point in the file.
+The number of points and triangles is included in the file.
+In particular for 2d points the format is as follows:

 ```